plaublin/firefoxOS-apps/README.md

 HTML5 version of the classic Snake game, for Firefox OS

+The snake is in orange with a red head.
+The frog is in green.
+Eating a frog increases the score as well as the snake's length.
+There is an ennemy, the mongoose, in purple, which kills the snake when it eats it.

 Todo
 ====

-* I would like to add ennemies: a mongoose that would kill the snake if it eats it.

 * Add a special screen in case of a game over